ruiqi7/repentance-part-1/README.md

     <i>Image: Game (In The Mountains) by DecestiaDev 2021</i>
 </p>

 Overall, the intention is to implement a lower quality graphics setting as a stylistic choice that can be comparable to PSX Graphics.
-The idea is that this may allow additional details to be filled in by the player’s mind.
+The idea is that this may allow missing details to be filled in by the player’s mind.
 In addition, lowering the quality may indicate some level of detachment from reality.
-In this case, it further exacerbates the uncaniness of the situation, something that appears to be similar yet also different.
+However, it also further exacerbates the uncaniness of the scene, it can be described as something that appears familiar yet also different.
 Furthermore, the art style allows for the natural depiction of hard edges compared to smoothness that may commonly be associated with higher graphic quality.
 This reliance on hard edges in graphics may subconciously alert the player, keeping them uncomfortable and on edge.

 <p align="center">
     <img src="Images/siren_head.gif" width="400"> <img src="Images/baldis_basic.png" width="400">